 As parents, we can of course do everything better and quicker than our children.
 But how does this help your child?
 You have to decide if perfection and expediency are more important than encouraging your child to develop a deep belief in his or her capability.

 Parents may not realize that doing too much for children (usually in the name of love) is discouraging.
-A child may adopt the belief "I’m not capable” when adults insist on doing things for him that he could do himself.
+A child may adopt the belief "I’m not capable” when adults insist on doing things for them that they could do for themselves.
 Another possible belief is “I am loved only when others are doing things for me.”

-It may be helpful to remember that self‐esteem comes from having skills, and that pampering a child actually discourages him.
-Stop doing things for your child that he can do for himself and make room for him to practice—even when he does things imperfectly.
-When he says, “I can’t,” have patience; say, “I have faith that you can handle this task.
+It may be helpful to remember that self‐esteem comes from having skills, and that pampering a child actually discourages them.
+Stop doing things for your child that they can do for themselves and make room for them to practice—even when they do things imperfectly.
+When they say, “I can’t,” have patience; say, “I have faith that you can handle this task.
 I’ll show you the first step and then you show me the next step.”

-Encouraging a child who believes that he is inadequate requires a great deal of patience, gentle perseverance, and faith in the child’s abilities, and gentle perseverance in showing small steps instead of taking over.
+Encouraging a child who believes that he or she is inadequate requires a great deal of patience, gentle perseverance, and faith in the child’s abilities, and gentle perseverance in showing small steps instead of taking over.

 We have (not really consistently) been trying to get our son to put his own shoes on when getting ready to leave the house.
 Today it was time to get going and I asked him to get his shoes and try and put them on while I was upstairs and that if he needed help I would be down in a little bit.

 When I came downstairs he was still struggling with the first shoe.
 Usually this is when I would just step in and do it for him and, in fact, he was asking me "Mommy, you do it please."